 Our Training Partners

-Outside of the US, our training collaboration partners are CBB Medical for Asia Pacific and Europe, IBC Medical for Middle East region, and Aesmedsa for South Africa.
+Outside of the US, our training collaboration partners are CBB Medical for Asia Pacific and Europe, IBC Medical for Middle East, India and Aesmedsa for South Africa.

 Other than these parties, we are not collaborating with any other parties or medical professionals anywhere else to co-host or co-organise AAAM courses.
 Neither have we endorsed, approved, or consented to any other medical aesthetic training courses.